Locksmith Animation: History

 Sister was announced as Locksmith Animation's parent company following the release of Ron's Gone Wrong in October 2021.

 In June 2021, it was announced that Natalie Fischer, the former COO of Illumination Entertainment, DreamWorks Animation and Pixar would step in as CEO.
 Locksmith co-founder Sarah Smith exited the company to pursue her own creative endeavours.
-It was also announced that Locksmith is currently in production on That Christmas, a holiday film based on the children's Christmas book trilogy That Christmas and Other Stories by British filmmaker Richard Curtis, and they are working on an original musical-comedy film.
+It was also announced that Locksmith is currently in production on That Christmas, a holiday film based on the children's Christmas book trilogy That Christmas and Other Stories by Richard Curtis and Rebecca Cobb, an original musical-comedy film.
 That Christmas was unveiled in June 2022 as part of Netflix's slate of animated films.

-In January 2022, Locksmith had optioned to adapt Marissa Meyer's fantasy novel series The Lunar Chronicles.
+In January 2022, Locksmith had optioned to adapt Marissa Meyer's book series The Lunar Chronicles.

-In June 2023, as part of the rebranding of WAG (now called Warner Bros.
-Pictures Animation), it was announced that the studio had signed a first-look deal with Locksmith to develop and produce the animated feature films, Bad Fairies, and The Lunar Chronicles for Warner Bros.
+In June 2023, as part of the rebranding of Warner Animation Group (now called Warner Bros.
+Pictures Animation), it was announced that the studio had signed a first-look deal with Locksmith to develop and produce the two animated feature films Bad Fairies and The Lunar Chronicles for Warner Bros.
 Pictures.

+In November 2025, Locksmith now aims to release one feature film a year beginning with Bad Fairies, and developing more feature films after the release of Wed Wabbit.